Woodbridge School and Sixth Form

 Share

-In a first-of-its-kind theatrical production for Woodbridge School, students from every year performed A Night at the Musicals in School on Tuesday and Wednesday evenings this week.
-The show was a result of an intense and exciting 72-hour workshop with our Drama team, Head of Singing Miss Weston, Singing teacher Miss Barnes and choreographer and OW Kath Clements.
+In a first-of-its-kind theatrical production for Woodbridge School, students from every year performed A Night at the Musicals on Tuesday and Wednesday evenings this week.
+The show was the product of an intense and exciting 72-hour workshop with our Drama team, Head of Singing, Miss Weston, Singing teacher, Miss Barnes, and choreographer and OW, Kath Clements.

 Huge congratulations to everyone involved, on and off the stage, both performances were incredible and it’s clear to see how much the students enjoyed this unique experience.
-We hope you had the chance to see the show for yourselves, but if you didn’t our review shares more details about the performances.
+We hope you had the chance to see the show for yourselves, but if you didn’t, our review shares more details about the project.

-As the audience sat in anticipation of a show they really knew very little about, other than that it promised to be a selection of songs and performances from the world of musical theatre, you could hear the whispers of, “So what songs will they be singing?”
-And “Do you know how many numbers they’re going to perform?”, met with, “Absolutely none at all!” and “They’ve had just 72 hours to decide and rehearse to put on this show!”, set the audience on a journey of anticipation and surprise as they sat back to watch the ‘curtain’ go up on what turned out to be a wonderful evening of theatre for everyone.
+As the audience sat in anticipation, you could hear the whispers of, “So, what songs will they be singing?” and “Do you know how many numbers they’re going to perform?”.
+We were about to embark on a journey of discovery as we sat back to watch the curtain go up on what turned out to be a wonderful evening of musical theatre.

-From the beginning, our compere Year 13’s Fergus had the audience captivated.
-His introductions were anticipated throughout the show, and it’s fair to say he was an integral part of the performance, a clever addition to help the audience take the journey through the years of theatrical music and dance and to put each one into perspective – with the most amount of fun you can imagine.
+From the outset, our emcee, Year 13’s Fergus, had the audience captivated.
+We looked forward to his introductions throughout the show.
+His presentations were a clever addition to the programme, to help take the audience on a journey through a variety of numbers, giving context to each one in the most fun way you can imagine.

 Moving through the musicals, audiences enjoyed a seamless variety of hits from across the ages and stages.